valeriu33/telegramCurrencyBot/README.md

 # telegramCurrencyBot

-- Answers with Euro price to command: /euro
+- Answers to command: /euro, /dollar, /all with prices for Euro and dollar in relation to MDL
-- Every day at 08:00 UTC+3 sends euro price
+- Every day at 08:00 UTC+3 sends euro and dollar prices
-- Once in hour checks the price and wanrs when a condition is fulfilled
+- Once in hour checks the price and sends a message when a currency price has changes with more than 0.2 MDL from yesterday